Welcome

 • Title deeds are the main evidence of ownership in unregistered land.

-• A good root of title is a deed at least 15 years old, starting an unbroken chain of ownership.
+• A good root of title is a deed at least 15 years old, starting an unbroken chain of ownership and not casting doubt on title.

-• The buyer’s solicitor must investigate the title by reviewing all deeds from the good root to the present.
+• The buyer’s solicitor must investigate the title by reviewing all deeds from the good root to the present and ensuring proper execution and clear description.

 • The doctrine of notice determines whether an equitable interest binds a purchaser, unless the interest is registrable as a land charge.